Apply to Service on a Board or Commission

 Learn more about the TIF Board No. 3.

-Zoning Board of Adjustments/Building & Standards Commission: This board hears requests for variances to the zoning ordinance, makes determinations regarding structural nuisances, dangerous buildings and orders remedies as needed.
-5 members, 2 alternates; meets the third Wednesday of each month at 6:30 p.m.
-(Study Session begins at 6:00 p.m.)
+Zoning Board of Adjustment: Hears requests for variances to the Zoning Ordinance, makes determinations regarding structural nuisances and dangerous buildings, and orders remedies as needed.
+Five members and two alternates meet as needed on the third Wednesday of each month at 6:30 p.m.
+(Briefing session begins at 6 p.m.)

 Learn more about the Zoning Board.